-Sydney Metro projects often meet the definition of a number of scheduled activities under Schedule 1 of the Protection of the Environmental Operation Act 1997 (POEO Act) and as such our contractors may be required to obtain an Environment Protection Licence (EPL) or work under the existing EPL held by Sydney Trains.
+Sydney Metro projects often meet the definition of a number of scheduled activities under Schedule 1 of the Protection of the Environmental Operation Act 1997 (POEO Act) and as such our contractors may be required to obtain an Environment Protection Licence (EPL).

-Where required, Sydney Metro Principal Contractors will:
+Where required Sydney Metro Principal Contractors will:

 - a.
 Apply for and be granted an EPL from the EPA. - b.
 Hold an EPL which covers their scope of works as necessary under the POEO Act. - c.
-Undertake their scope of works in accordance with the conditions of the applicable EPLs as issued by the EPA. - d.
-Work under the existing Sydney Trains EPL.
+Undertake their scope of works in accordance with the conditions of the applicable EPLs as issued by the EPA.